jhkueh/jhkueh.github.com/_posts/2014-02-21-improving-mobile-web-experience.md

 + Enable gzip on server-side
 + Refer to [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/?url=http%3A%2F%2Fwww.teapotdigital.com.au%2F) for further suggestions

-Additional resources:

-+ [HTML5rocks.com](http://www.html5rocks.com/) has some excellent articles on improving site performance and mobile experience
-+ Follow [#perfmatters](https://plus.google.com/explore/perfmatters) on Google+
-+ Use the [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) tool
-+ [Egghead.io](http://egghead.io) for excellent bite-size AngularJS tutorial videos

 ### Conclusion ###

 I hope that everyone who has read this far has learned a thing or two.
 Again, [here](http://jhkueh.github.io/teapot_digital_CI/) is the improved demo page, in case anyone missed it.
 One piece of final advice I can give is to always keep on learning.
 HTML5 will be finalised at the end of this year and there is bound to be richer web experience, be it mobile or desktop, that is being explored.
 It will certainly open up new possibilities never thought of before as technologies advance.
 What I have showcase here is the fruit of my learning at Udacity's [Mobile Web Development](https://www.udacity.com/course/cs256) course.
 Stay Udacious!

+### Additional resources ###

++ [HTML5rocks.com](http://www.html5rocks.com/) has some excellent articles on improving site performance and mobile experience
++ Follow [#perfmatters](https://plus.google.com/explore/perfmatters) on Google+
++ Use the [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) tool
++ [Egghead.io](http://egghead.io) for excellent bite-size AngularJS tutorial videos

 --
 <p class="meta">25 February 2014</p>